Ernest Lehman

-Early years
+Early life and education

 Lehman was born in 1915 to Gertrude (Thorn) and Paul E. Lehman.
-Their wealthy Jewish family was based on Long Island; they had suffered major financial losses during the Great Depression.
-Lehman attended the College of the City of New York (The City College of New York).
+Their Jewish family was based on Long Island.
+Lehman attended the College of the City of New York (The City College of New York), from which he earned a bachelor's degree.

+During World War II he was trained at the New England Radio Institute, then worked as a radio operator for the aviation industry.

+Career

-After graduation, he started working as a freelance writer.
+After graduation, Lehman started working as a freelance writer.
 Lehman felt that freelancing was a "very nervous way to make a living", so he began writing copy for a publicity firm that focused on plays and celebrities.
 He drew from this experience for the screenplay of the film Sweet Smell of Success (1957), which he co-wrote with playwright Clifford Odets.

 Lehman also published many short stories and novellas in magazines such as Colliers, Redbook and Cosmopolitan.
 These attracted the attention of Hollywood managers, and in the mid-1950s Paramount Pictures signed him to a writing contract.
 His first film, Executive Suite (1954), was a success.

 Lehman was asked to collaborate on the romantic comedy Sabrina (1954), which was released the same year and also became a hit.
 Some of his most notable works are the screenplay adaptations of the musical West Side Story (1961) and the mega-hit film version of The Sound of Music (1965), another musical.
+Lehman's work on the screenplay for Sound of Music expanded the stage version to use real locations in Salzburg, having found the Felsenreitschule while location scouting and worked it into the screenplay as the location for the folk festival.